mikailcf/mikailcf.github.io/walker.md

 ### Intro

-The Computer Graphics course (I took it in 2012) was one of the courses that I've liked the most during college.
-The professor teching the course was known for believing that students learn more from assignments than from tests (something I also believe) so his assignments were harder and bigger compared to the ones from other professors.

-For this project the professor wanted us to learn how things worked behind the curtain in OpenGL (e.g. how a graphics library would implement things in OpenGL).
-As the new API introduced with OpenGL 3.0 was still relatively new and our professor wasn't familiar with it we went with the older 2.x API.
+Another college project, for the Computer Graphics course.
+The idea was to make a simple 3D walking game using only OpenGL.
+As the new API introduced with OpenGL 3.0 was still relatively new then (2011) and our professor wasn't familiar with it we went with the older 2.x API.

 ### Description